 C. Simulation Apartment.
 This

-state-of-the-art simulated living space will afford students with the opportunity
+state-of-the-art simulated living space affords students with the opportunity

 to problem solve aspects of patient care in a home setting.
 Featuring a

-bedroom, bathroom and kitchen, this simulated apartment will provide Occupational
+bedroom, bathroom and kitchen, this simulated apartment provides Occupational

 Therapy students ( in addition to other majors) with a better understand of the